b96daniel/BoschHackathon_2022/readme.md

 # Code Like A Bosch 2022 Hackathon - Software Development Challenge

-This project contains our solution for the software development challenge.
+Official page of the event: https://hackathon.boschevent.hu/2022/ This project contains our solution for the software development challenge.
+Challange description, documentation and presentation can be found in the doc folder.

 ## Installation